 Once your combination is ready, spray it over any surface and buff it in with a microfiber cloth.
 Because the olive oil gives a beautiful sheen, this recipe is ideal for hardwood floors and furniture.

-Baseboards might be difficult to clean since you must bend to reach them.
+Baseboards might be difficult to clean since you need to bend to reach them.
 This is not only exhausting, but it is also time-consuming.
 But what if you could clean them fast and keep them clean for a long time?

 Before vacuuming your floors, brush the tops of the baseboards with a broom.
 Then, clean the top and sides with dryer sheets.
-Dryer sheets will remove dust and grime while also preventing fresh dust from accumulating.
+Dryer sheets will remove dirt and grime while also preventing fresh dirt from accumulating.

 Dusting Hacks Bottom Line